SteeltoeOSS/Documentation/api/v4/management/httpexchanges.md

 ## Enable HTTP Access

-The URL path to the endpoint is computed by combining the global `Management:Endpoints:Path` setting together with the `Path` setting described in the preceding section.
+The URL path to the endpoint is computed by combining the global `Management:Endpoints:Path` setting with the `Path` setting described in the preceding section.
 The default path is `/actuator/httpexchanges`.

-See the [Exposing Endpoints](./using-endpoints.md#exposing-endpoints) and [HTTP Access](./using-endpoints.md#http-access) sections for the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.
+See the [Exposing Endpoints](./using-endpoints.md#exposing-endpoints) and [HTTP Access](./using-endpoints.md#http-access) sections for the steps required to enable HTTP access to endpoints in an ASP.NET Core application.

 To add the actuator to the service container and map its route, use the `AddHttpExchangesActuator` extension method.